Government of Oklahoma: Other elected officials

 The Lieutenant Governor of Oklahoma is the second-highest official in the Oklahoma government and the first in line to succeed the governor in the event of a vacancy.
 Though both the governor and lieutenant governor are elected in the same year, the two are not running mates.
-In the absence of the governor, the lieutenant governor assumes the powers and duties of the office of governor.
-However, as long as the governor remains in the state and is capable of discharging his or her duties, the lieutenant governor's main role is that of the president of the Oklahoma Senate, a position of limited de jure influence.
+In the absence or incapacity of the governor, the lieutenant governor assumes the powers and duties of the office of governor.

+The lieutenant governor's main role is that of the president of the Oklahoma Senate, a position of limited de jure influence.
 The lieutenant governor's de facto power is based primarily upon the individual holding the office.
 When the governor and lieutenant governor are of the same political party, the governor often uses the lieutenant governor as a chief adviser or appointee.
 However, when they are of two different political parties, the lieutenant governor's influence is minimal.

 Oklahoma also has nine other independent executive offices that do not owe loyalty to the governor as they are elected statewide and exercise authority outside the control of the governor.
 The general rule is that, while independent of the governor, the other statewide executive officers are at the disposal of the governor as he is the chief executive.
 This is enforced through statutory restriction on the independent offices' authority to act without the governor's approval and the ability of the governor to force the independent offices to act according to his will.
 The greatest power of the governor over the independent executive offices is the governor's ability to determine each office's annual budget.

 These executive officers have some specialized regulatory power, some executive power, and some quasi-judicial power.
 The governor and state legislature often consult them on matters before enacting new laws.

 The independent executive offices are as follows: